odoo/runbot/README.md

 **Runbot changes some default odoo behaviours** Runbot database may work with other modules, but without any guarantee.

-**Runbot is not safe by itsefl** This tutorial describes the minimal way to deploy runbot, without too many security considerations.
+**Runbot is not safe by itself** This tutorial describes the minimal way to deploy runbot, without too many security considerations.
 Only trusted code should be executed with this single machine setup.
 For more security the builder should be deployed separately with minimal access.

 ## Glossary/models
 Runbot use a set of concept in order to cover all the use cases we need